| |

 WHOOP app interface showing an average of 7.5 hours of sleep per night in 2024, reflecting consistent sleep habits

-Start fixing your sleep today to be a top performer.
+Start fixing your sleep today to be a top performer tomorrow.

 Thanks for reading this far.
 If you found value in this article, share it to help more people sleep better!